florex/resume_corpus/README.md

 # resume_corpus
 multi-labeled dataset of resumes labeled with occupations.
-Resumes files have the extension .txt and the corresponding labels have the extension .lab.
+Resumes files have the extension .txt and the corresponding labels are in a file with extension .lab.

 This dataset contains 3 files :
 - resumes_corpus.zip : This file contains a set of resumes files with the extension ".txt" with the corresponding list of labels in a file with the extension .lab